 Does Westerville fluoridate its water?

 Yes.
 Westerville was the first community in Ohio to fluoridate its drinking water, beginning in 1951.
-Fluoride is added at the plant to bring the level up to 1 milligram per liter (mg/l).
+Fluoride is added at the plant to bring the level up to 1 to 0.85 milligrams per liter (mg/l).

 Why is my water sometimes cloudy when I first fill a glass and then it clears up?